intelsdi-x/snap-plugin-lib-py/README.md

+DISCONTINUATION OF PROJECT.

+This project will no longer be maintained by Intel.

+This project has been identified as having known security escapes.

+Intel has ceased development and contributions including, but not limited to, maintenance, bug fixes, new releases, or updates, to this project.

+Intel no longer accepts patches to this project.
 # <img src="http://snap-telemetry.io/assets/img/snap_url.png" align="middle" height="75">Snap Plugin Library for Python

 This is a library for writing plugins in Python for the